fede183/notes/NotesAWS.md

 - Trials

 ## How pricing works

 - Pay for what you useay
 - Pay less when you reserve
 - Pay less with volume-based discounts when you use more

 ## AWS Pricing Calculator

-The AWS Pricing Calculator(opens in a new tab) lets you explore AWS services and create an estimate for the cost of your use cases on AWS.
+Lets you explore AWS services and create an estimate for the cost of your use cases on AWS.

-Use the AWS Billing & Cost Management dashboard(opens in a new tab) to pay your AWS bill, monitor your usage, and analyze and control your costs.
+Use the AWS Billing & Cost Management dashboard to pay your AWS bill, monitor your usage, and analyze and control your costs.

 ## Consolidated billing

 In an earlier module, you learned about AWS Organizations, a service that enables you to manage multiple AWS accounts from a central location.
-AWS Organizations also provides the option for consolidated billing(opens in a new tab).
+AWS Organizations also provides the option for consolidated billing.

 ## AWS Budgets

-In AWS Budgets(opens in a new tab), you can create budgets to plan your service usage, service costs, and instance reservations.
+You can create budgets to plan your service usage, service costs, and instance reservations.

 ## WS Cost Explorer

-AWS Cost Explorer(opens in a new tab) is a tool that lets you visualize, understand, and manage your AWS costs and usage over time.
+Tool that lets you visualize, understand, and manage your AWS costs and usage over time.

 ## AWS Support

-AWS offers four different Support plans(opens in a new tab) to help you troubleshoot issues, lower costs, and efficiently use AWS services.
+AWS offers four different Support plans to help you troubleshoot issues, lower costs, and efficiently use AWS services.

 - Basic Support
 - Developer